mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - **Components:** V, S, M (an instrument worth at least 1 gp)
 - **Duration:** 8 hours

 You and a partner play an empowering Duet, targeting a shared location within range.
-When the spell finishes casting, any creatures who remained within the spells' area of effect for the entire casting and were able to hear the entire composition have advantage on a single d20 test of their choice that they make within the spells' duration.
+When the spell finishes casting, any creatures who remained within the spells' area of effect for the entire casting and were able to hear the entire composition have Advantage on a single d20 test of their choice that they make within the spells' duration.

-**At Higher Levels.** When you and your partner both cast this spell using spell slots of 4th-level or higher, for each spell level above 3rd, all creatures who gained advantage on a d20 test also gain a +1 to the roll.
+**At Higher Levels.** When you and your partner both cast this spell at level 4 or higher, for each additional spell level, all creatures who gained Advantage on a d20 test also gain a +1 to the roll.
 If the spells are cast at different levels, use the lower of the two levels.
-For example, if the spell is cast using a 5th-level and a 6th-level spell slot, creatures would gain the bonus from the 5th-level spell slot, which would be a +2 to their roll.
+For example, if the spell is cast using a level 5 and a level 6 spell slot, creatures would gain the bonus from the level 5 casting, which would be a +2 to their roll.

 ### [Sonata of Awakening](https://github.com/mpanighetti/dnd5e-spells/blob/main/2nd-level/sonata-of-awakening.md)